 Daily 6-hour exposures to atmospheres of 30 ppm naphthalene for 6 months did not elicit a significant increase in the incidence of lung adenoma in A/J mice, but histopathologic evaluation of lungs from the animals revealed an increased incidence of multiple alveolar adenoma relative to the concurrent chamber controls.
 However, the number of tumors per tumorbearing lung in the concurrent controls was significantly less than those observed in the unexposed controls for this strain of mice (Adkins et al., 1986).
-The results of this study suggest that the evidence for carcinogenicity in this strain of mice is equivocal.
+The results of this strain of mice is equivocal.